Header menu logo Euclid

 Quaternion Type

-An immutable unitized Quaternion, for arbitrary 3D rotations.
+A struct containing 4 floats, representing an immutable unitized Quaternion, for arbitrary 3D rotations.
 This implementation guarantees the Quaternion to be always unitized.
 Note: Never use the struct default constructor Quaternion() as it will create an invalid zero length Quaternion.
 Use Quaternion.create or Quaternion.createUnchecked instead.

 Record fields